 Audience analysis: What is it and how to do it?

 At this point, most (if not all) of your current and potential customers are on social media.
-And while social media monitoring is a key part of digital marketing, social listening is how you go beyond social media posts and directly to the people behind them.
+And while social media monitoring is a key part of digital marketing technology, social listening is how you go beyond social media posts and directly to the users behind them.
 In other words, social listening is a shortcut to reliable consumer insights minus the hassle.

 If you want more proof, I invite you to read up on the difference between social media monitoring and social listening.
 If you're convinced as is, I invite you on an audience analysis journey.
 Together, we'll explore the ways to use social listening for consumer research.

-In case you feel like you might need a crash course or a quick recap of the many use cases of social listening, check out our guide on how to use a social listening tool.
+In case you feel like you might need a crash course or a quick recap of the many use cases of social media analytics, check out our guide on how to use a social listening tool.

 What is audience analysis?

 In simple terms, audience analysis is a full scan of your target markets in terms of:

 And so on.
 Audience to target that you research can be as broad or as narrow as you prefer, stretching from the location of your customer base to factors like political alliances and stances in public debates.